malramsay64/phd-thesis/05_Crystal_Melting/results.md

 there are still three rows of the p2gg crystal, which are grain boundaries between layers of the p2 crystal with different orientations.
+The presence of this phase transition is additional evidence that we have identified the crystals which will grow in simulation.

 While the p2 and the p2gg polymorphs have comparable melting rates,